-I'm a composer, songwriter, improv accompanist (and occasional improviser), vaudeville comedian, and writer.
+I'm a composer, songwriter, improv accompanist (and occasional improviser), and vaudeville comedian.

 The long of it:

 The things I enjoy are a good way to tell what I'm like - I'm mostly an introvert and a bit reclusive, but when I do go out I like a symphony, a ballet, an opera, a burlesque & vaudeville show (and on a very rare occasion, a rock concert).
 I like zoos, aquariums, and museums.
 I like trees, being around them, being under them, and being in them.
 When I'm staying in I like watching old movies, reading, playing silly and pointless board games, card games, snuggling... other things like that.
 I enjoy driving for a few hours to get somewhere pretty, preferably with very few people around.
 Generally I quite dislike bars, clubs, and other noisy places where people are packed in like sardines (unless I'm onstage), although I will occasionally go to one of a few goth clubs when my feet get happy and need to dance.
-(I'm sure most of that sounded fairly generic, but it is genuinely how I like to spend my time.
-If wanderlust or partying and drinking are a lifestyle to you, we're not a good match).
+I go to one or two baseball and hockey games a year if I'm able, but I'm by no means a huge sports fan.
+I'm sure most of that sounded fairly generic, but it is genuinely how I like to spend my time.
+If wanderlust or partying and drinking are a lifestyle to you, we're not a good match.

 The idea of traveling the world is appealing to me only if I have a home base to come back to.
 I need a fair degree of constancy.